idugalic/reactive-company/README.md

 ```java
 public interface BlogPostRepository extends ReactiveSortingRepository<BlogPost, String>{

 	Flux<BlogPost> findByTitle(Mono<String> title);

 }
 ```
+## CI with Travis

+The application is built, tested and deployed by [Travis](https://travis-ci.org/idugalic/reactive-company).
+[Pipeline](https://github.com/idugalic/reactive-company/blob/master/.travis.yml) is triggered on every push to master branch and on a daily basis.

+- Docker image is pushed to [Docker Hub](https://hub.docker.com/r/idugalic/reactive-company/)
+- Jar file (artifact) is pushed to [packagecloud.io](https://packagecloud.io/idugalic/mycompany/install#maven)

 ## Running instructions

 This application is using embedded mongo database for testing only.
 You have to install and run mongo database before you run the application.

 ```bash